FarukOzderim/cmpe492-Transcriptomics_Analysis/README.md

 -results/deseq2 results/liver/metadata.txt

-and run script1.r to script4.r with R. This will apply deseq2 and functional analysis.
+and run script1,2,3,4.r one by one with R. This will apply deseq2 and functional analysis.

 # Results